pypa/pipx/README.md

 ```
 curl https://raw.githubusercontent.com/cs01/pipx/master/get-pipx.py | python3
 ```
-> pipx is not on PyPI.
-See [issue #2](https://github.com/cs01/pipx/issues/2) to help fix this.
+*pipx is not on PyPI.
+See [issue #2](https://github.com/cs01/pipx/issues/2) to help fix this.*

-python 3.6+ is required to install pipx.
-Binaries can be run with Python 3.3+.
 If python3 is not found on your PATH or the full path to python3 is not specified, curl will fail with the error message: "(23) Failed writing body."

-> Don't have Python3.6+ or later?
-You can get it at [python.org/downloads](https://www.python.org/downloads/)
+### system requirements
+python 3.6+ is required to install pipx. pipx can run binaries from packages with Python 3.3+.
+Don't have Python3.6+ or later?
+See [Python 3 Installation & Setup Guide](https://realpython.com/installing-python/).

+pipx works on Linux and macOS.
+Windows support is underway but not available at this time.

 To upgrade
 ```